The Opening Teams

 Zephyria (Free City)

-Protocol AuthorityThe Anthropological Institute insists on observation protocols that slow everything down and save lives.
-Zephyria's involvement gives the Authority its humanitarian legitimacy — without it, the operation would look like a Nexus-funded ORACLE extraction program.
+Protocol AuthorityThe Anthropological Institute insists on observation protocols that Nexus has requested removed eight times.
+These protocols have saved an estimated 1,400 lives since 2170.
+Zephyria's involvement gives the Authority its humanitarian legitimacy.
+Without it, the operation looks like exactly what it also is.

 The Collective